tymyrddin/purple/source/docs/ai-security/context.md

 reviewed transaction.
 Each is a concrete input the context assembly reads, and each can be shaped without touching the risk scoring model directly.

-## Why context poisoning is slow to surface
+## Context poisoning slow to surface

 Context poisoning is slow and produces no anomalous signal at any single moment.
 The account behaves normally.
 The enrichment APIs return normal responses.
 The risk score reflects the context accurately.
 The